Ortom, Sule beg FG to sustain ‘Operation Whirl Stroke’ — Daily Times Nigeria

 On his part, the Tor Tiv, Prof. James Ayatse, represented by the Tor Lobi, Chief Moses Anagende, lauded the peace-building initiative by the two governors and stressed the need for all stakeholders to support the course.

-The monarch however said that the anti-open grazing law in Benue was beyond governor Ortom to tinker with as it was the concensus decision of the people of the state, hence any adjustment would be the collective decision of the people.
+The monarch however said that the anti-open grazing law in Benue State was beyond Governor Ortom to tinker with as it was the concensus decision of the people of the state, hence any adjustment would be the collective decision of the people.

 He assured the Emir of Lafia that his appeal in that regards would be considered but would take some time.

-Also, Mr Ayua Abomtse, the ‘Ter Nagi’ from Benue, said that the issue of relaxing the implementation of the law being sought by stakeholders in Nasarawa state was too early considering the fact that peace was yet to be fully restored.
+Also, Mr. Ayua Abomtse, the ‘Ter Nagi’ from Benue State, said that the issue of relaxing the implementation of the law being sought by stakeholders in Nasarawa State was too early considering the fact that peace was yet to be fully restored.

-Abomtse added that the implementation of the National Livestock Transformation Programme (NLTP) of the federal government, which Benue had signed into might even address the concerns of the Nasarawa stakeholders.
+Abomtse added that the implementation of the National Livestock Transformation Programme (NLTP) of the Federal Government, which Benue State had signed into might even address the concerns of the Nasarawa stakeholders.

 He also urged traditional rulers in border communities to educate their subjects on the imperative of peace.